SECURITY SPOTLIGHT - A Tale of Two Executives : The CEO & The CISO

 And I think, you know, at some level that's, you have to be curious about those things.

-If you roll your eyes every time the product manager talks, if you, again, make yourself in a position not of being in service to the overall organization, but instead just being the person who points out all the risks, it's harder to include you in those conversations.
+If you roll your eyes every time the product manager talks, if you, again, make yourself in a position not of being in service to the overall organization, but instead just being the person who points out all the risks, that's some, it's just, it's harder to include you in those conversations.

 And the reality is that really to start to learn these things, you have to get in those conversations.

-And so, again, you've got a little bit of a chicken and egg issue.
+And so it, again, you've got a little bit of a chicken and egg issue.

 I think the other thing, and I think this is true across just about every, you know, technical role, including security, which is, you know, you can be the smartest person at your particular field, but if you can't figure out ways to communicate clearly to people who are not in your field, then it becomes extremely difficult to be in those conversations.